freddiehaddad/oxidized/docs/ARCHITECTURE.md

 ## Config & Hot Reload

-- ConfigWatcher polls for changes; EventDrivenEditor translates to Config events and forces a full redraw.
+- ConfigWatcher blocks on filesystem events (notify) and sends typed change events; no periodic polling.
+EventDrivenEditor translates them to Config events and forces a full redraw when applied.
 - ThemeConfig load_with_default_theme applies color scheme; UI reads it on init and reload.

-## Async Syntax Highlighting
+## Syntax Highlighting (event-driven)

-- AsyncSyntaxHighlighter runs in a background thread and sets needs_syntax_refresh; the event loop triggers redraws when this flag is observed.
+- No background syntax thread.
+Highlighting occurs on-demand (synchronously for small units like single lines), and the editor sets a needs_syntax_refresh flag to prompt redraws as needed.

+Design note: we prioritize responsiveness and simplicity over long-running parsing.
+Expensive full-file highlighting is intentionally avoided in the synchronous path.

 ## Windows and Viewports